+Here we present the positive face of Pakistan: Gateway of Natural Landscape.
 Pakistan is naturally blessed with most pristine and historically significant tourist spots that are unique to the world.
-Pakistan has got flavor for all types of tourists and beautiful locations, mountains, landscapes, large cities and the historic places.
-It has the high potential to attract a large number of foreign tourists.
+Pakistan has got a flavour for all types of tourists and beautiful locations, mountains, landscapes, large cities and historic places.
+It has a high potential to attract a large number of foreign tourists.
 Hundred thousand local and foreigners visit northern territories every year.

-Although, there are a number of famous tourist spots in Pakistan, we are stating rather lesser known areas to explore.
-Government needs to give more attention towards these places to develop tourism infrastructure and also to put more efforts to make these places more known to the tourists.
+Although there are a number of famous tourist spots in Pakistan, we are stating rather lesser-known areas to explore.
+The government needs to give more attention to these places to develop tourism infrastructure and also to put more efforts to make these places more known to the tourists.

 Shangrila Resort, Skardu